Confidential planning brief Landlord opportunity No public walk-in traffic

 Proposed use of the space

-• CPU / storage servers for AdChain and AdToken verification nodes, indexing, storage, monitoring, and supporting infrastructure workloads.
+• CPU / storage servers for AdChain and AdToken verification nodes, indexing, storage, monitoring, and supporting workloads.

 • Managed compute capacity for local businesses as demand grows.